 The private sector is mobilized in the Project's activities.
 A tripartite agreement was signed in 2018 between PRODEMUD, the municipality of Ziguinchor and a private company (SODIAPLAST) for the establishment of a plastic waste pre-treatment platform.
 Some activities (acquisition of equipment, facilities, training) have been carried out to implement BAT/BEP in two selected private recycling companies.
-Other activities are underway in both municipalities.
+Other activities are underway in both municipalities for final closure the project.

 The municipality of Ziguinchor has allocated land to the project for the construction of a waste collection, sorting and recycling facility.
 The project is also receiving support from DEEC to ensure that environmental and social considerations are taken into account in the construction and operation of the facility.
+The municipality is also ensuring that an adequate level of monitoring and support is available to start the operations of the waste collection, sorting and recycling facility.
+The municipality selected a local NGO to operate the center, in collaboration with a team of young people already active in the waste management sector.
+The municipality, with the support of the project, supports the adequate training of all staff.

-The Solid Waste Coordination Unit (UCG), in agreement with the municipality of Tivaouane, has agreed to host the WEEE platform that the project will set up to support the actors of the sector in BAT/BEP.
+The Solid Waste Coordination Unit (UCG), in agreement with the municipality of Tivaouane, has agreed to host the WEEE platform that the project has put in place to support the actors of the sector in BAT/BEP.